We often choose a name that seems accurate for us, but that isn’t big enough to contain our entire life.Margaret J. Wheatley

-I’ve been thinking a lot about identity these days as I talk with women about things like aging, being body wise, being highly sensitive – about planting our staffs in our wholeness.
+I’ve been thinking a lot about identity these days, as I talk with women clients.

 I’ve been thinking about the names we use to identify ourselves.
 About the ways in which those names can perform so many functions.
-How they can limit, expand, invite, establish social status, set a boundary…
+How they can limit, expand, invite, establish social status, even set a boundary.

 Instantly, people can put me into an easily managed identity box.
 They know how to respond to me and what kind of relationship to expect.
 I’ve made them comfortable by relieving them of the unknown.